RetroPie/RetroPie-Docs/docs/First-Installation.md

 ## Transferring Roms

-Due to the grey legal area of ROMS, they cannot be provided with RetroPie and must be provided by the user.
+Due to the nature/complexity of Copyright/Intellectual Property Rights Law, which differs significantly from Country to Country, ROMs cannot be provided with RetroPie and must be provided by the user.
 You should only have ROMs of games that you own.

 There are three main methods of transferring roms: